telerik/blazor-docs/knowledge-base/date-input-picker-datetimeoffset.md

 Do the Telerik DateInput, DatePicker, DateTimePicker, TimePicker support the `DateTimeOffset` type?

 ## Answer
-The Telerik date and time inputs and pickers can work with a `DateTimeOffset` type and with the `DateTime` types.
-They can also be nullable.

-When the `Value` is of type `DateTimeOffset` the Telerik components will use its `.DateTime` field, which matches to the local time, just like with a "simple" `DateTime` object.
+The Telerik DateInput, DateTimePicker and TimePicker can work with `DateTimeOffset` and `DateTime` types.
+The types can also be nullable.
+When the `Value` is of type `DateTimeOffset` these Telerik components will use its `.DateTime` field, which matches to the local time, just like with a "simple" `DateTime` object.

-For the DatePicker component, see the [Notes](#notes) below
+The DatePicker requires a [different approach.
+See the Notes below](#notes).

->caption Sample of how the Telerik Date-Time inputs work with a DateTimeOffset
+>caption Sample of how the Telerik DateTime inputs work with a DateTimeOffset

 ````CSHTML
 @if(TheValue != null)